NontoNgcamphalala/alx-system_engineering-devops/0x02-shell_redirections/README.md

 11-directories: Write a script that counts the number of directories and sub-directories in the current directory.

 12-newest_files Creates a script that displays the 10 newest files in the current directory.

+13-unique; Create a script that takes a list of words as input and prints only words that appear exactly once.